Are you an adviser? Go to Unbiased Pro

 Here’s a comprehensive guide to the best benefits for over 60s.

-In the UK, both men and women are eligible to begin claiming their state pension at the age of 66.
+In the UK, both men and women are eligible to begin claiming their state pension at the age of 66, but this will rise to 67 between 2026 and 2028.

-The amount you’re entitled to depends on how many qualifying years of National Insurance (NI) payments you’ve accrued.
+The amount you’re entitled to depends on how many qualifying years of NI contributions you’ve accrued.

 There are a number of different ways you can build up qualifying years, including:

-• In employment, earning more than £183 per week from one employer
+• In employment, earning more than £242 per week from one employer.

 Here’s what you could be entitled to claim:

-• Basic state pension – If you were born on or before 6 April 1951, or 6 April 1953 if you’re a woman, and have at least 30 qualifying years, you could receive up to £134.25 per week.
+• State pension: If you were born on or before 6 April 1951 or 6 April 1953 if you’re a woman, and have at least 30 qualifying years, you could receive up to £169.50 per week under the basic state pension.

-• Additional state pension – This is also only available to those born before 6 April 1951, or 6 April 1953 if you’re a woman.
-There is no fixed amount, as it is determined by how many qualifying years you have (above the standard 30), your earnings and whether you topped up your basic state pension between 2015 and 2017.
+• Additional state pension: This is also only available to those born before 6 April 1951 or 6 April 1953 if you’re a woman.
+There is no fixed amount, as it is determined by how many qualifying years you have (above the standard 30), your earnings, and if you topped up your basic state pension between 2015 and 2017.
 If you’re eligible, you’ll automatically be paid any extra with your basic state pension.

-• Pension credits – If your weekly income is less than £173.75, or £265.20 combined if you have a partner or spouse, and you have less than £10,000 in savings or investments, you could claim pension guarantee credits.
-You can claim if you’re over state pension age and under the threshold, regardless of whether your income comes from state pension, private pensions or employment.
+• Pension credit: If your weekly income is less than £218.15, or £332.95 combined if you have a partner or spouse, and have less than £10,000 in savings or investments, you could claim pension credit.
+You can claim if you’re over state pension age and under the threshold, regardless of whether your income comes from state pension, private pensions, or employment.

-• No National Insurance – It’s unlikely you won’t qualify for any government pension, as you can earn qualifying years through claiming state benefits, employment or by making additional voluntary payments.
-However, let’s say you’ve always been a stay-at-home parent or homemaker and you’ve relied on your partner’s high income.
-If an unfortunate event wipes out your private pension pots and savings, there are still options if you do not meet the 10 qualifying years threshold.
+• No national insurance: It’s unlikely you won’t qualify for any state pension, as you can earn qualifying years via claiming benefits, employment, or by making extra voluntary payments.
+However, let’s say you’ve always been a stay-at-home parent or homemaker, and you’ve relied on your partner’s income.
+If an unfortunate event wipes out your private pension pots and savings, there are still options if you do not meet the minimum 10 qualifying years threshold.

-If you have a living partner or spouse and you both reached state pension age before 1 April 2016, you could claim up to £80.45.
-Your late partner’s NI record could also earn you up to £134.25 per week (but you’ll need to check you meet the rather complex requirements).
+If you have a living partner or spouse and you both reached state pension age before 1 April 2016, you could claim up to £101.55 per week.
+Your late partner’s NI record could also earn you up to £218.39 per week under the additional state pension (but you’ll need to check you meet the complex requirements).

 There are lots of free or discounted services you can take advantage of as an older adult.